Codenation-React/fashionista-time1/README.md

-# fashionista-time1
+# Fashionista

+## Description
-Projeto final do time 1 no AceleraDev
+Projeto final do time 1 do AceleraDev React

+## How to run
+1. clone the repository
+2. install the dependencies running `yarn`
+3. run `yarn start` to serve the app at http://localhost:3000

 ## Stack
-- React
-- Redux
+- react
-- Typescript (?)
+- redux
-- React Hook Form
+- react-hook-form
 - react-router-dom
+- typescript (?)

+## Tests
+- run `yarn test`